-It is best to do one set at a time leaving the other set on the fret.
-This will avoid mixing parts up when dealing with brakes where the two sides are different.
-Those sets intended for the Morton cam side of wagons fitted with this type of brake gear or the RCH lifting link brakegear fitted to the heavier minerals are marked on the fret with a big M.
+It is best to do one set at a time leaving the others on the fret.
+This will avoid mixing parts up.
+Those sets intended for the lifting link side of wagons are marked on the fret with a big M.